Stop! Storytelling against Polarisation

 How can you use storytelling as an intervention to reduce polarisation?
 We have already put this into practice a number of times, for example in Amsterdam North with two residents’ groups that were in conflict with each other but also in Palestine-Israel.
-We are now starting a European project to develop transferable tools for this.
+Now, we participate in a European project to develop transferable tools for this.

 With storytelling, we provide tools to bring people together and make them look at what connects them, instead of what sets them against each other.